Best Cafés to Visit in Vik, Iceland: Our Top 5 Picks

 Bonus: Gas Station Coffee (N1 Vik)

-Expect to find classic Icelandic hot dogs, pastries, and sandwiches, making it a convenient stop for both fuel and food.
+You’ll also find classic Icelandic hot dogs, pastries, and sandwiches.
+It’s a practical stop for fuel of both kinds.

 Coffee Culture in Vik and Beyond